This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How often can a Bird Eat Butterflies?

-Birds eat butterflies occasionally, depending on availability and season, but they prefer caterpillars or other insects.
+Birds can eat butterflies occasionally, depending on species, availability, and season.

 What are the predators of the butterfly?